TomatenKuchenDEV/docs/docs/backups.md

 This settings advantage is that attachments can be restored, even if the original message was edited or e.g. the server icon changed.

-The disadvantage is that storing the raw file data the backup grows in size pretty fast - for example, a two Megabyte big attachment causes the backup to be also *at least* two Megabytes in size.
+However, the disadvantage is that storing the raw file data increases the backup size significantly.
+For example, a two Megabyte attachment will cause the backup size to be at least two Megabytes.

 ## Discord templates {#templates}